Simon Bullimore

 If you have a tender pipeline of £100 million+, you are now required to actually publish a Pipeline Notice, and if you have undertaken any Preliminary Market Engagement, you are required to publish a notice advising this ahead of publishing the Tender Notice.
 Whether you have to publish your pipeline or not, contracting authorities may well choose to use this process to encourage best practice.

-As per my last article, the new process named Competitive Flexible Procedure really is an opportunity to grasp.
+As per my last article, Embracing the upcoming procurement reforms, the new process named Competitive Flexible Procedure really is an opportunity to grasp.
 Make sure you understand its parameters, the reasons behind it and how it can assist you with your strategic procurement goals.
-Remember to switch to Most Advantageous Tender (from MEAT to MAT) so that you can focus on what means most to your organisation.
+Remember to switch from Most Economically Advantageous Tender (MEAT) to Most Advantageous Tender (MAT) so that you can focus on what means most to your organisation.

 Contact your portal provider, make sure they are aware of the changes and will be presenting the new Competitive Flexible Procedure as a publication offer.